Skip to content

 Weather in Ajman

 Rainfall in Ajman is considered one of the rarities, as the sky is clear most days of the year.
-The weather in Ajman is characterised by a tropical desert climate, which overcomes this sunny atmosphere throughout the year.
+The weather is characterised by a tropical desert climate, which overcomes this sunny atmosphere throughout the year.
 Summer is known for intense heat and sunshine, especially in July and August, when temperatures vary between 35 and 42 degrees Celsius.

-Attractions to Visit in Ajman
+Ajman‘s Attractions to Visit

 Besides having many tourist attractions, Ajman has a strategic location on the coast of the Arabian Gulf.
 It also has vast landscapes, high mountains, and broad valleys.
 There are many places for families to shop and entertainment, spread throughout the city, such as Ajman City Centre, Safeer Mall, and many others.
 In the coming section, we will learn more about the famous attractions in Ajman and what you can do there, so let’s go!